pret3nti0u5/Digital-Library/README.md

 # TO-DO
 <ul>
-  <li><del>Make website more mobile friendly.</del> It works well enough to not provide assecibility issues to be honest, keeping it as is for now.</li>
+  <li><del>Make website more mobile friendly.</del> It works well enough to not provide any accessibility issues to be honest, keeping it as is for now.</li>
   <li>Add a ratings section.</li>
   <li>Add FireBase Suppot</li>
 </ul>